 Most of us are guilty of spending too much on an item that seemed like a necessity at the time.
 While treating yourself occasionally is fine, overspending can become a dangerous habit for some.
-In this guide, we will cover the psychology of overspending and what steps to take in order to overcome it.
+In this guide, we will cover the psychology of spending more than you need to and how to stop overspending.

 Overspending is commonly attributed to social pressure and social media hype.
 In a world where people are always competing and comparing themselves to others, one may feel pressured to spend more in order to keep up.